parrt/msds501/notes/programming.md

 Computer memory is much faster but usually much smaller than the disk and all memory is lost when the computer powers off.
 Think of memory as your working or scratch space and the disk as your permanent storage.
 Memory chips are kind of like human short-term memory that is prone to disappearing versus a piece of paper which is slower to read and write but *persistent*.

-Programming languages present us with a higher level view of the memory in two ways: we can use names to refer to locations in memory and each memory cell can hold integer and real number values of arbitrary size (they do you have a limit, but let's keep things simple for now).
+Programming languages present us with a higher level view of the memory in two ways: we can use names to refer to locations in memory and each memory cell can hold integer and real number values of arbitrary size (they do have a limit, but let's keep things simple for now).
 For example, here are two named values stored in memory:

 <img src=images/named-memory.png width=100>

 When referring to the kind of thing a value represents, we use the word **type**.
 The type of the "units" cell is integer and the type of "price" is real number (or floating-point number).

-Another very common value type is string, which is really a list of characters.
+Another very common value type is *string*, which is really a list of characters.
 We use strings to hold place names, book titles, and any other text-based values.
 We can think of strings as being a single value because the programming language hides the details.
 Strings can be arbitrarily long and the programming language stores the characters as a sequence of bytes in memory.
 In other words, we think of it as

 <img src=images/strings.png width=110>